 And change the ghost image tag to the latest version.

-Now it's time to create a ghost user.
+Now it's time to create your account.
 Open your site with slash

-And follow all steps to create a user.
+And follow all steps to create an account.
 These steps are pretty easy and strait forward.

 idle if nobody use them.
 And therefore first request "wake them up" and takes a little bit more time than the others.
 To keep the application always "awake" the easiest way is to use Application Insights.
 To read about how to create Application Insights read my blog post here.